qarix3/mathematical-finance/fundamental/README.md

     ```
     This, per the P/E valuation model states that the intrinsic value and NPV of that stock is approximately $33.87.

 2.  **Discounted Cash Flow Model (DCF)**
     DCF Model projects future cash flows and discounts them back to the present value; this is a valuation method that estimates the intrinsic value of an investment opportunity.
 The discount rate represents the riskiness of the company’s capital.
 You then add up the net present value of the cash flows which is the intrinsic value of the company.
     Cash flows are generally projected 5-10 years.
 More mature companies who do not expect as much growth in cash flows, such as Coca-Cola will use a 5-year free cash flow projection.
 In this example we will use a 5-year DCF model.
-    i.
-Calculate the company’s capital expenditures from the last four quarters.
+    * Calculate the company’s capital expenditures from the last four quarters.
 Sum, it up.
 In this example, we will use $7,207

-    ii.
-Calculate the company’s cash from operating activities.
+    * Calculate the company’s cash from operating activities.
 Sum it up.
 Then in the example, we will use $53,944

-    iii.
-Take the cash from operating activities and subtract it with the capital expenditures.
+    * Take the cash from operating activities and subtract it with the capital expenditures.
 This will give us free cash flow (FCF)
     ```math
     $53,944 - $7,207 = $46,737
     ```

 3. Then we decide a growth rate of the company for the next five years.
 This can be analysts’ estimates or your own estimate.
 If analysts decide that the company will grow at 15.37% each year for the next five years, then use a 25% margin of safety.
 This means that the conservative growth rate will be (15.37 * (1 - .25)) = 11.53%.
 In this application, the automatic selection option is to have the growth rate at a negative value.
 All this means is that if the growth rate is negative as shown on the app, the calculation for the growth rate value is as follows.
 The slope of the line of best fit through all historic cash flows is calculated.
 A predicted free cash flow value is predicted based on this slope one year into the future.
 Then the growth rate is the percent change of the most recent free cash flow (ttm) value to the predicted free cash flow value one year into the future.
 4. As a company grows in size it is hard to maintain a high growth rate, so each year, the conservative growth rate will decline by 5% each year.
 5. So we take our free cash flow of $46,737 and then we multiply it by the conservative growth rate of 11.53% to get the free cash flow one year from now:
        ```math
        (46737 * 1.1153) = $52,125 FCF for year one.